 These are twelve exit interview sample questions you can use for your company:

-Should You Use The Same Questionnaire Every Time?
+Should You Use The Same Questions Every Time?

 Definitely.
-By using the same exit interview questionnaire in all of your interviews, you can systematically evaluate and analyze the results.
+By using the same questionnaire in all of your interviews, you can systematically evaluate and analyse the results.
 That is why it helps to be thoroughly prepared beforehand.

 If the same criticisms, based on the same questions, come up repeatedly, that would serve as an immediate signal that something is wrong.
 In addition to that, it helps to check to see if any of the initiatives you have taken are then reflected in feedback from future ex-employees.